-Over the last few years, plenty of big brands have started waking up to the concept of self-aware marketing.
-Perhaps the poster-child for self-aware marketing done right, in 2018, Swedish oat milk brand Oatly caught consumers’ attention all over the world with their range of hilarious OOH posters, billboards, and social posts – a campaign blatantly poking fun at not just themselves, but the concept of advertising in general.
+The poster-child for self-aware marketing is done right.
+In 2018, the Swedish oat milk brand Oatly caught consumers’ attention all over the world.
+There is a range of hilarious OOH posters, billboards, and social posts.
+A campaign poking fun at not themselves.
+They also poked at the concept of advertising in general.

-Then in 2019, McDonald’s released a self-aware campaign promoting their Signature Burger Collection – a range of ‘posh’ burgers and ‘premium’ products served up on a silver platter (literally) – as a way to make fun of the brand’s cheap, fast-food reputation.
+Then in 2019, McDonald’s released a self-aware campaign.
+It promoted their Signature Burger Collection.
+A range of ‘posh’ burgers and ‘premium’ products served up on a silver platter (literally).
+It is a way to make fun of the brand’s cheap, fast-food reputation.

-Now in 2020, tons of brands have started using self-aware marketing on their socials, including Marmite, whose social posts blatantly point out the controversial nature of their product.
+In 2020, tons of brands had started using self-aware marketing on their socials.
+This includes Marmite who points out the controversial nature of their product.

-While marketing your brand by making fun of it may seem counter-productive, the best self-aware marketing campaigns take the assumptions that people hold about a brand or product and face them head-on – showing a level of authenticity and transparency that consumers are craving more and more.
+Marketing your brand by making fun of it may seem counter-productive.
+The best self-aware marketing campaigns take the assumptions people have.
+They face them head-on – showing a level of authenticity.
+The transparency that consumers are craving more and more.

 LSI helped Rebecca’s Dream create a well designed and functional website.
 Our site reflects who we are and the great work we do.
 It’s easy to use, visually pleasing and modern.
 LSI has also assisted us with curated content for the website and social media along with newsletter design.
 They have been responsive, friendly, reliable, creative and supportive to our goals, mission and efforts as a non profit.
 I would highly recommend LSI.